 CyberGhost VPN hides your IP address, traffic, and browsing history on the surface web as well as the dark web.
-It uses AES 256-bit military encryption to keep all your data safe.
+It uses 256-bit AES encryption to keep all your data safe.
 Protect yourself with a premium VPN and surf the dark web securely.

 But wait, there’s more!
 You can browse the dark web even more securely.

 Tor reroutes your connection through a few random nodes before it reaches the final destination to keep you anonymous.
 It hides your IP address and makes it difficult for anyone to track you.
 That said, some ISPs and governmental agencies become suspicious of your activity when you use Tor, not to mention the fact that tech-savvy users might be able to track you even through Tor.

 VPNs hide your IP address and reroute your connection through a VPN server to keep you safe.
 CyberGhost uses the best encryption methods on the market to protect your data.
 It also has a strict No Logs policy to ensure there is no trace of your activity.

 Most people use one or the other to keep their connections private… But what if you use both?